KennethWussmann/cognito-cli/README.md

 # Cognito CLI
-Small CLI tool to obtain a JWT from a Cognito userpool.
-Supports multiple userpools ordered by stages.
+Small CLI tool to obtain a JWT from a Cognito userpools.
+Supports multiple userpools ordered by stages and MFA.

 # Usage
 * Clone repo & `npm install -g`